Hale School: Campus

 Hale School's campus is a 48-hectare site located in Wembley Downs.
 The administration building, Memorial Hall, Tom Hoar Dining Hall, Cygnet Theatre, Forrest Library and the Chapel of St Mark are all located on the southwest corner of the campus near the main entrance.
+The Memorial Hall was recently renovated, commencing June 2022 and finishing in April of 2024.

 The John Inverarity Music and Drama Centre is located on the western side of the campus facing Unwin Avenue.
 This building separates the Senior School from the Junior School, along with the middle school boarding residence, Brine House.
 The Peter Wright Technology Building, which houses the Design and Technology Workshop, as well as Computer and Design Suites, sits adjacent to the Doug Peake Pool.
 Adjacent to the swimming pool are the gymnasium and change-rooms.

 The senior boarding house is located on the eastern side of the campus while the sports playing fields occupy the north to south-east.

 Forrest Library

 The new Teaching and Learning precinct on the site of the old boarding houses near the south entrance to the campus was officially opened on 1 July 2009.
 The main feature of this project is a new Library and Resource Centre.
 This includes a dedicated Year 12 study area and Curriculum Support rooms facing a central courtyard.
 The project also includes a Languages and English block.
 Beneath the library is a clothing store, IT department and the Old Haleians' Boardroom.

 While the library was open for student use from February in the 2009 school year, the official opening ceremony was not held until 1 July 2009, when the facility was officially opened by Andrew Forrest and unveiled as the Forrest Library.
 It honours members of the Forrest family, from Sir John Forrest to Alexander Forrest, and on to Andrew Forrest himself, who had been educated at Hale.

 In 2010 the Australian Institute of Architects awarded the Forrest Library an Architecture Award for Public Architecture.